How much is your car worth?

 Pressing a switch automatically lowers the Palisade’s second and third row seats, to make changing between passengers and cargo easier.
 The Model X doesn’t offer automatic folding seats.

-To make loading groceries and cargo easier when your hands are full, just waiting momentarily behind the back bumper can open the Palisade’s liftgate, leaving your hands completely free.
+To make loading groceries and cargo easier when your hands are full, the Palisade’s liftgate can be opened just by waiting momentarily behind the back bumper, leaving your hands completely free.
 The Model X doesn’t offer a hands-free gesture to open its liftgate, forcing you to put cargo down if your hands are full.

 While the Model X w/22” wheels can only tow 3500, any Palisade can tow a minimum of 5000 pounds.